minipog/albumthese/README.md

 # albumthese ✨ - CLI Photo Gallery Generator

-**`albumthese`** is a small command-line interface (CLI) tool designed to quickly generate a responsive, modern, masonry-style photo gallery with an integrated lightbox from a simple directory of images.
+**`albumthese`** is a lightweight command-line interface (CLI) tool designed to quickly generate a responsive, modern, masonry-style photo gallery with an integrated lightbox from a simple directory of images.

-It leverages **`sharp`** for high-performance thumbnail creation.

 ## 🚀 Features

-- **Fast Thumbnail Generation:** Uses the high-performance `sharp` library to create optimized WebP thumbnails.
+- **Fast Thumbnail Generation:** Uses the high-performance sharp library to create optimized WebP thumbnails.
 - **Responsive Masonry Layout:** Generates a clean HTML file with embedded styles for a beautiful gallery that adapts to any screen size.
 - **Full-Screen Lightbox:** Implements a click-to-open lightbox modal for full-size viewing.
 - **Keyboard Navigation:** Allows users to close the lightbox with **Escape** and navigate images with **ArrowLeft/ArrowRight** keys.
+- **Sorting:** Allows sorting images by filename or modification date.
-- **Safe Execution:** Includes a `--clean` flag to safely manage the output directory, preventing accidental file overwrites.
+- **Safe Execution:** Includes a _--clean_ flag to safely manage the output directory, preventing accidental file overwrites.
 - **Customizable:** Easily set the album title, thumbnail size, and input/output directories.

 ---